ccamel/awesome-ccamel/README.md

 - [golangci/awesome-go-linters](https://github.com/golangci/awesome-go-linters) - A curated list of awesome Go linters.
 More than 60 linters and tools!
 - [golangci/golangci-lint](https://github.com/golangci/golangci-lint) - Fast linters runner for Go
 - [gomodules/notify](https://github.com/gomodules/notify) - Send notification via Email, SMS, Chat etc.
+- [gomoni/it](https://github.com/gomoni/it) - iterator library for go using a rangefunc experiment
 - [gonum/gonum](https://github.com/gonum/gonum) - Gonum is a set of numeric libraries for the Go programming language.
 It contains libraries for matrices, statistics, optimization, and more
 - [google/cadvisor](https://github.com/google/cadvisor) - Analyzes resource usage and performance characteristics of running containers.
 - [google/go-cmp](https://github.com/google/go-cmp) - Package for comparing Go values in tests